pik-nik/GAProject1-tic-tac-toe/README.md

     }
     ```
 * Having multiple if else statements for each possible win condition for each player which meant I had 16 total when really only 3 was needed
-* Classing each of the 9 separately and creating variables to return each element/box separately
+* Classing each of the 9 boxes separately and creating variables to return each element/box separately
 * Hard coding my congratulations message in my HTML which lead to my [first bug](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/f86091a81da32e9c49f93c8f487707fcf6ed705f) :bug:
     - My initial message was set as default for a win with a span to change the player number based on who won.
     ```